 One day, a ship of white men arrived on the Big Island, and they saw people living in small groups.

 Like the fish in the ocean, they too were gobbled up by the big fish.

 4. Hawaii – James A. Michener

 Hawaii is the story of epic historical fiction by Pulitzer Prize-winning author, James A. Michener.

 This historical novel is based on exhaustive research and though it is a fictional tale, it is based on real-life events.

 The story begins at the beginning of time when the volcanic Hawaiian Islands rise from the ocean and is left untouched for centuries.

-Then, a thousand years ago, Polynesian explorers ventured across the Pacific ocean and turn this tropical paradise into a settlement according to their ancient traditions.
+Then, thousands of years ago Polynesian seafarers ventured across the Pacific Ocean and turned this tropical paradise into a settlement according to their ancient traditions.

-In the early nineteenth century, Hawaii was found by American missionaries, who carried a new culture and way of life.
+In the early nineteenth century American missionaries found Hawaii, and they bought with them a new culture and way of life.

-Michener’s writing is both immersive and captivating and tells of the desperate struggles people went through as they learned to embrace the mix of these two cultures.
+Michener’s writing is both immersive and captivating and tells of the desperate struggles people went through as they learned to embrace the new cultures bought over by the West.